Dumitru Cernicica: Biography

 Dumitru Cernicica was born in Sighetu Marmației (formerly Máramarossziget, in Austria-Hungary) into a family of workers.
 His father died in 1916, fighting in World War I. As a student, Cernicica had a broad range of interests: science, languages, politics.
 He became a member of the underground PCR in the early 1930s.
-As an engineering student, he was president of the PCR-led Frontul Studenţesc Democrat (FSD, the Students' Democratic Front) in Cluj.
+As an engineering student, he was president of the PCR-led Frontul Studențesc Democrat (FSD, the Students' Democratic Front) in Cluj.

 After the Second Vienna Award assigned Northern Transylvania to Hungary, he joined the KMP.
 During the Nazi occupation of Hungary in 1944–1945, he escaped being handed over to the Gestapo together with other communists as a result of the actions of Ferenc Keresztes-Fischer, the Hungarian Minister of Interior and of the Hungarian Police's Chief Commissioner József Sombor-Schweinitzer, who refused to cooperate with the occupiers.
 While being detained in Budapest by the pro-Nazi Arrow Cross regime, Cernicica became friends with László Rajk, the future minister in Communist Hungary and victim of a show trial during the Stalinist terror regime of Mátyás Rákosi.
 During the Arrow Cross-implemented participation in the Holocaust, Cernicica helped hide his Jewish friends.

 After the war, Cernicica was called back to Sighet and reintegrated as PCR secretary.
 He was instrumental in re-establishing the new Romanian administration after a short-lived attempt to incorporate the Romanian-held southern areas of Maramureș together with the northern areas into the Soviet Union as part of the Ukrainian SSR.
 Soon, he was appointed to positions in Romania's communist-supported government of Petru Groza.
 While being true to the communist cause, his principles have put him at odds with party dogmas.
 During the first conference of the legalized PCR (October 1945), he spoke up against the appointment to the Central Committee of Nicolae Ceaușescu, whose appointment was saved by the prominent PCR activist Ana Pauker.
 As Comptroller General of the Ministry of Finances and later president of the State Pricing Committee, he was a collaborator of Vasile Luca, who had been assigned the position of Minister and that of vice-Premier.